mattludwigs/kickstart/README.md

 This script will ask you some questions and create the folders and files you need according to your answers.
 This is to save time setting up simple website directories.

+What can Kickstart set up for you:

+HTML template already set up for working with directories JS folder with a script.js file and/or a data.json file CSS folder witha style.css file already for use in your HTML doc

 ## How to get started

 Get kickstart.py